angristan/openvpn-install/README.md

 # openvpn-install

-OpenVPN installer for Debian, Ubuntu, Fedora, CentOS and Arch Linux.
+OpenVPN installer for Debian, Ubuntu, Fedora, CentOS, Arch and Gentoo Linux.

 This script will let you setup your own secure VPN server in just a few seconds.